Girl of Pisaq adorned in traditional attire and cantuta flowers, Sacred Valley.

 Safety & reliability

-The U.S. Federal Aviation Administration (FAA) has assessed the Governments of Peru, Ecuador and Chile as being in compliance with ICAO international aviation safety standards for oversight of their country's air carrier operations.
-Additionally, the Aviation Safety Network database shows no safety occurrences for Lan Chile since 1991 and none at all for Lan Peru.
-Since LAN Airlines, S.A. does not operate between mainland Ecuador and the Galapagos Islands, we use Aerogal (Aerolineas Galapagos) or Icaro.
-Aerogal had one safety occurence in 1997.
+The U.S. Federal Aviation Administration (FAA) has assessed the governments of Peru, Ecuador and Chile as being in compliance with ICAO international aviation safety standards for oversight of their country's air carrier operations.
+Additionally, the Aviation Safety Network database shows no safety occurrences for Lan Peru and none since 1991 for Lan Chile.
+Since LAN does not operate between mainland Ecuador and the Galapagos Islands, we use Aerogal (Aerolineas Galapagos) or Icaro.
+Aerogal had one safety occurrence in 1997.
 There were no fatalities.
-Icaro had one safety occurence in 2005.
-Again, there were no fatalities.
+Icaro had one safety occurrence in 2005.
+Again, without fatalities.

 Baggage

-We recommend that each person bring one or two suitcases (not exceeding the maximum size and weight shown below), one carry-on bag (not exceeding the maximum size and weight shown below) and a day pack for the excursions.
+Note that the free baggage allowances are per person.
+We recommend that each person take one carry-on bag (not exceeding the maximum size and weight shown below), one or two checked bags (not exceeding the maximum size and weight shown below) and a day pack for the excursions.
 This variety of baggage will allow for the flexibility in packing needed to make travel to Machu Picchu and the Amazon Rainforest the most convenient.

 Free baggage allowance on international flights